 There are apps you can use to practice this, but also skim-reading books or newspapers every so often and seeing how much you remember can help.
 Skim-reading means that when you are answering questions, you’ll be able to read through the passage, look at the question, and then skip back through the passage looking for keywords that are in the question, all without losing too much time.

-Little changes in question wording are often what give away the correct answer.
+Little changes in question-wording are often what give away the correct answer.
 The questions will only be based on what is in front of you, so it is important to take the text as it is, without bringing any of your own knowledge to it.
-You should assume that the text in front of you and the question are very literal and specific.
+You should assume that the text in front of you and the questions are very literal and specific.